alexander-kastil/az-204/readme.md

 ## Contributing

 Feel free to contribute.
 When contribute implement your changes / additions on a feature branch in your fork and issue a pull request after completion.
 An introduction video into forks and pull requests can be found [here](https://www.youtube.com/watch?v=nT8KGYVurIU)

+## License & Re-Use

+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License

+You are free to:
+- Share: Copy and redistribute the material in any medium or format
+- Adapt: Remix, transform, and build upon the material

+Under the following terms:
+- Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- NonCommercial: You may not use the material for commercial purposes.
+- ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+No additional restrictions: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+For commercial use please contact the author via [LinkedIn](https://www.linkedin.com/in/alexander-pajer-3bb26511a/) or [email](mailto:alexander.pajer@integrations.at)